"

 This is ideal for the librarians and editors, as it allows them to easily double check re-use permissions and access a copy for later uploading into a Pressbooks draft.

-For this real life example, which is used in several Open RN textbooks, the librarian also chose to see if OpenStax had included it in WikiMedia Commons.
+For this real life example, which is used in several Open RN textbooks, the librarian then chose to see if OpenStax had included it in WikiMedia Commons.
 This choice was based on the knowledge that OpenStax has several textbook image archives on this website.
 This choice allowed for a cleaner attribution which is included below.
 Note that it includes a hyperlinked Title, the Author, and the hyperlinked License.
 The hyperlinked title links back to the Source, in this case a Wikimedia page.
 The author is not linked as there isn’t a hyperlinked author on the Wikimedia page.
 If the original book source had been used, then the URL for that image would also be shared, preceded by the words “Access for free at”.
 An example of this can be seen below Figure 2.
 If the author is linked at the source, take a moment to check what the link directs to.
 We have encountered some questionable content left by authors that have caused images to be changed in second editions.

 The “by” and “is licensed under” are also standard for CC licensing.